Brett-Kennedy/DatasetTester/README.md

 **names_arr** : array of dataset names

-**problem_type** : str
+**problem_type**: str

+Either "classifiction" or "regression".
+All estimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.

 **Return Type**

 A dataframe with a row for each dataset on openml meeting the specified set of names.

-**Discussion**

-problem_type must be either "classification" or "regression".
-All estimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.
 ---
 ## find_datasets()